 Real example: In parts of Armstrong Creek and surrounding areas, you might find OptiComm on one side of the street and NBN on the other.
 Or a newer house with OptiComm next to an older house on Fixed Wireless.

-- Search for your address at opticomm.net.au
+- Check for NBN: the address checker at nbnco.com.au/check-your-address.

 Choosing an ISP on OptiComm